mattermost/docs/source/help/getting-started/welcome-to-mattermost.rst

 **What is Mattermost?**
 -----------------------------------

-Mattermost is a modern, digital workspace that will help you be more productive in your day to day work life.
+Mattermost is a modern, digital workspace that will help you be more productive in your day-to-day work life.

 Some of the major benefits of using Mattermost are:

-- Direct 1:1 and group messaging with your colleages
+- Direct 1:1 and group messaging with your colleagues
 - Channels for topic-based, group-based, or meeting-based chat
 - Streamlined collaboration on projects
 - Reduced email clutter